Cleaning Mouse Droppings

 - nests: any gathering of soft materials such as shredded paper, cloth, or furniture stuffing; usually found in areas that aren’t frequently disturbed, or near a heat source.

-Mice droppings measure 1/8 to 1/4 inch in length and have a thin, rod-shaped appearance with pointed ends.
+Mouse droppings measure 1/8 to 1/4 inch in length and have a thin, rod-shaped appearance with pointed ends.
 Roof rats are larger than mice but smaller than Norway rats.
-Their droppings tend to measure 1/4 inch long.
+Rat droppings tend to measure 1/4 inch long.
 Droppings of Norway rats can measure between 1/4 to 1/2 an inch in length and have a moon or crescent shape.

 The Do’s and Don’ts of Mouse Dropping Duty

-While you may be inclined to get out your vacuum and make the nastiness disappear quickly and without any direct contact, that is ill-advised.
-The CDC offers detailed guidelines for cleaning up after a rodent infestation.
-Taking special precautions when cleaning up mouse droppings is important because many of the diseases rodents can carry may be transmitted through their droppings.
+While you may be inclined to get out your indoor vacuum or shop-vac to make the nastiness disappear quickly and without any direct contact, that is ill-advised because vacuuming can stir up dust.
+Taking special precautions to disinfect and clean up mouse poop is important because many of the diseases rodents can carry may be transmitted through their droppings.

 Don’t use your bare hands when cleaning up mouse droppings.